I get asked many times: ‘How did you give up your battle with anxiety?’

 If we feel stressed, it is our bodies way of telling us to stop worrying as it is doing us harm.
 If we are physically exhausted, then it is our bodies way of communicating to us that we are overusing our limbs and to take a rest.

 Psychological pain is the same.
 The brain is an organ of the body, just like a limb.
 So if we start to feel mentally exhausted, it is our minds way of telling us to slow down the thinking process and take a break as the brain is being pushed beyond its limits.

-Many don’t heed this initial message and carry on overthinking, worrying or overworking and then cross a threshold which can then lead to a breakdown.
+Many don’t heed this initial message and so carry on overthinking, worrying or working too hard and then cross a threshold which can ultimately lead to a breakdown.